getsentry/sentry-docs/src/wizard/java/spring-boot.md

 ---

 <Alert level="info">
 There are two variants of Sentry available for Spring Boot.
-If you are using Spring Boot 2, please use `sentry-spring-boot-starter` ([GitHub](https://github.com/getsentry/sentry-java/tree/master/sentry-spring-boot-starter)).
-If you are using Spring Boot 3, please use `sentry-spring-boot-starter-jakarta` instead ([GitHub](https://github.com/getsentry/sentry-java/tree/master/sentry-spring-boot-starter-jakarta)).
+If you're using Spring Boot 2, use `sentry-spring-boot-starter` ([GitHub](https://github.com/getsentry/sentry-java/tree/master/sentry-spring-boot-starter)).
+If you're using Spring Boot 3, use `sentry-spring-boot-starter-jakarta` instead ([GitHub](https://github.com/getsentry/sentry-java/tree/master/sentry-spring-boot-starter-jakarta)).
 </Alert>

 <Alert level="info">